Mary Skrenta is a multi-media artist and craftsperson.

 She grew up in the shadow of the New York City skyline, but left home at a young age to spend the early part of her life traveling, exploring, and learning.
 After graduating from Capital University in Columbus, Ohio with dual degrees, she went on to earn her MFA at Columbus College of Art & Design.

 She has exhibited her art across the United States, is the recipient of numerous awards and grants, and is the first adjunct professor in the history of CCAD to earn the annual Teaching Excellence Award (2018-2019).

 She is equally passionate about teaching, making, and living mindfully.
 She believes each practice informs the other, and that sharing the gift of creativity is a vocation, not a job.
 She has experienced firsthand the power of art to heal and raise consciousness, and she is dedicated to helping others realize that awareness.
-She teaches various media and disciplines in her studio and with the Veterans Arts Initiative, both in Columbus, Ohio.
+She teaches various media and disciplines in her studio and with the Veteran Arts Initiative, both in Columbus, Ohio.
 She is a founding member of the artists' collective MAKE.
 (Mindful Artists Knowing Existence) whose mission statement is: Exploring creativity as a tool to shift consciousness.

 Mary is a lifelong learner and the proud mother of two amazing humans, both attending college.
 In addition to art, she enjoys music, drumming, singing, dancing, yoga, hiking, exploring, reading, nature, laughter, mindfulness, and compassion.